mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 grants to enter scientific fields such as robotics, genetics and physics.
 Engineering is one of the most commonly entered areas of study, with those who become proficient regarded as the future of Senar and indeed Vrayne itself.
-Being the centre of research has its advantages and the fertility rates here are the highest on the planet, with a variety of low-tech genetic modification practises in place.
+Being the center of research has its advantages and the fertility rates here are the highest on the planet, with a variety of low-tech genetic modification practises in place.
 Nutrition has been widely studied by the scientists here and House Senar retains much of the best food for itself.